A so(2,2) extension of JT gravity via the Virasoro-Kac-Moody semidirect product

-Before discussing the details of the $\mathfrak{so}(2,2)$-Poisson Sigma Model (PSM), it is worth to briefly review the topological gauge theory description of JT gravity in the first order formulation, the way it reduces to a topological BF model~\cite{Fukuyama, Isler} and how the description is generalised in terms of a linear PSM~\cite{Schaller} (see also \cite{Mertens} for a review).
-The connection is particularly useful in the treatment of both bulk and boundary terms.
-Upon reviewing the formalism, we will consider a two-dimensional manifold ${\Sigma}$ with boundary $\partial \Sigma$ and focus on the way to include boundary terms that match those of standard JT gravity within the BF/PSM formalism.
+Before discussing the details of the $\mathfrak{so}(2,2)$-Poisson Sigma Model (PSM), it is worth to briefly review the topological gauge theory description of JT gravity in the first order formulation, the way it reduces to a BF model~\cite{Fukuyama, Isler} or equivalently to linear PSM~\cite{Schaller} (see also \cite{Mertens} for a review).
+Upon reviewing the formalism, we will consider a two-dimensional manifold ${\Sigma}$ with a boundary $\partial \Sigma$ and focus on the form of the boundary terms in the description of BF/PSM.